Automattic/jetpack/readme.txt

 * When inserting images into your posts, you can now choose images from your Google Photos account, or from the Pexels Free Photos library.
 * WhatsApp block: this new block adds a button so your site's visitors can contact you via WhatsApp with the tap of a button.
+* You can now import Twitter threads into a post with the click of a button.
 * Jetpack Search now includes more options to customize the look of the Search overlay: you can choose between minimal and expanded results, you can hide the Sort option, or change the default sorting option.
 * Jetpack Ads: you can now enable a "Do Not Sell My Personal Information" link as specified in the California Consumer Privacy Act (CCPA) for California site visitors to opt-out of targeted advertising.